citizenfx/fivem-docs/content/docs/developers/server-security.md

 ---
-title: Make your server more secure
+title: Secure your events
-draft: true
 ---

-Our anti-cheat cannot protect some of the exploit your server might have.
-In this simple guide, we'll try to show you how to get started with some tips to prevent in Lua.
+The anti-cheat team is always trying to improve the anti-cheat, but sometimes things slip through.

+In this guide we'll try to help cover some common-practice things you can do to make your server more secure.

 ## Events
-Some cheats authorize the client to trigger events allowing them to have access to a wide possibilities, let's see how you can protect them:
+Cheats can allow the client to trigger events in any context

+* When we say `context` we mean they can execute `client->server` (via `TriggerServerEvent`) or `client resource->client resource` (via `TriggerEvent`)

 ### Proper Use of Event Handlers in Lua
 When working with events in Lua, it's crucial to register them correctly based on whether they are called by the client or the server.

 A common mistake is registering server events that are not supposed to be called by the client, or vice-versa, which can lead to security vulnerabilities.
-Here’s a concise guide to using `AddEventHandler` and `RegisterNetEvent` appropriately:

 #### `AddEventHandler`